-Adjacent to the palace are the ruins of Holyrood Abbey, dating to the 13th century.
+Adjacent to the palace are the ruins of Holyrood Abbey, dating to the 1200s.

 Along the mile, tourists may buy Loch Ness-monster plush toys.
-Not to be outdone, the palace has its own gift store selling royal memorabilia, including china, jewelry … even queenly oven mitts.
+Not to be outdone, the palace has its own gift store selling royal memorabilia, including fine china, jewelry, and even queenly oven mitts.